harrisonadkin/MTRX2700-Lab-2/README.md

 		-time taken calculated by func above, using TCNT as input
 		- f= e-clk/presclaer
-	-do the same thing for other operations and datatypes
+	-do the same thing for other operations and datatypes -the use of memcpy: sending stuffs in buffer array to mian.c